BLOG

 504 Gateway Timeout

 In gateway or proxy servers, the 504 status code shows a delay in receiving a response from an upstream server.
-Simply put, when a proxy or gateway network server fails to respond within the given time frame, the 504 status code error occurs.
+When a proxy or gateway network server fails to respond within the given time frame, the 504 status code error occurs.

 505 HTTP Version Not Supported

-A server shows 505 HTTP Version Not Supported messages – when a client’s request initiates from an unsupported version of HTTP.
-You can see supported versions in the response and reasons why the client’s HTTP version is not supported.
+A server shows 505 HTTP Version Not Supported messages when a client’s request initiates from an unsupported version of HTTP.
+The response shows supported versions and reasons why the client’s HTTP version is not supported.

 506 Variant also Negotiates

-A 506 error occurs due to a server mis-configuration – when dealing with negotiating part of content.
-In this case, a server detects a circular reference.
+A 506 error occurs due to a server misconfiguration when negotiating part of content.
+In this case, the server detects a circular reference.

 507 Insufficient Storage

 As its name suggests, a server encounters 507 errors when it lacks enough memory to process a client’s request.
-In most cases, a 507 error is temporary on a server’s end.
+A 507 error is usually temporary on a server’s end.

 508 Loop Detected